dgoldhar/ELK/Getting Started.md

 ### Create a logstash pipeline for the plugin (example)

-This example illustrates how to create a full logstash pipeline in the Logstash config directory (```/etc/logstash/conf.d/```) to receive logs from a source, filter them using the empow plugin (and other plugins), and send them to an output destination.
+This example illustrates how to create a full logstash pipeline that uses the empow plugin.
+A pipeline is a logstash configuration that receives logs from a source, filters them using the empow plugin (and other plugins), and then sends them to an output destination.

 A logstash [pipeline](https://www.elastic.co/guide/en/logstash/current/pipeline.html) is a config file that consists of three main sections: